Frequently Asked Questions

 When can I register?
 When do the different seasons occur?

 You can register at any time, but for most classes it is recommended to register at the start of the season.
-Especially for beginners, we recommend to start at the start of season.
+Especially for beginners or in case you are starting a new technical level, we recommend starting at the start of the season.
 In the meantime you are more than welcome to join in no pole pole classes (stretch, strength, high heels…)

 During the months June, July, August we will have a special summer season that is less regular and more workshop based.
+We are not accepting complete beginners over the course of the summer.
 You will be able to start Pole Base in September 2025.

 The class is full.
 Is there a waiting list?